Best Smashed Potatoes Recipe

 Crisp the Potatoes: Heat large skillet on medium high heat and then add oil.
 Place smashed potatoes in single layer on the pan and cook until both sides are crispy.

-Make the Gravy: In saucepan, melt 1 Tablespoon of butter over medium-high heat.
+Make the Gravy: In saucepan, melt 2 Tablespoons of butter over medium-high heat.
 Add mushrooms and cook until golden and excess mushroom liquid evaporates, about 10 minutes.

 - Stir in the flour, cooking and stirring to remove lumps.
 Add about 1/2 cup of beef stock, whisking until incorporated.

-- Pour in the remaining broth and whisk until well combined.
+- Increase heat to High.
+Slowly pour in the remaining broth and whisk until well combined.
 Season with salt and pepper, to taste (the saltiness and flavors will concentrate some when it reduces down).

-Reduce heat to medium, stirring often, simmer until thickened, about 10-20 minutes depending on your preferred thickness.
+When gravy starts to boil, reduce heat to low, stirring often, simmer until thickened, about 10-20 minutes depending on your preferred thickness.
 Check for seasoning and salt again if needed.

 - Serve mushroom gravy over the smashed potatoes.
 Enjoy!